midonet/midonet/README.md

 ## Building the project

-The `brain` directory contains an odl-ovsdb git submodule with code that must be compiled in order to generate dependencies needed in various midonet components.
+The `cluster` directory contains an odl-ovsdb git submodule with code that must be compiled in order to generate dependencies needed in various midonet components.
 Before any build tasks, ensure that you have the right version of odl-ovsdb by executing: